Editor-in-chief / Coordinator: Daniela-Doina Cioboată, PhD, Eng.

 His Main Scientific Research fields are: Metal cutting process, Mechanical engineering technology, Machining and Manufacturing processes, Metal cutting tools, Cutting fluids.

-Yevgen Tsegelnyk is an Associate Professor at the Department of Automation and Computer-Integrated Technologies of the O.M.
+Yevgen Tsegelnyk is a Deputy Head (Research) at the School of Energy, Information and Transport Infrastructure of the O.M.
 Beketov National University of Urban Economy in Kharkiv (Ukraine).
 He received his Ph.D. degree in Aerospace Engineering from National Aerospace University “Kharkiv Aviation Institute” (Ukraine) in 2010.
 He has more than 15 years of international experience in research and development.
 He had an international traineeship as Post Doctorate at the Czech Technical University in Prague (Czech Republic) in 2014.
 His research interests cover innovation technologies, including the methods of manufacturing for the digital industry, processing with intense energy fluxes (technologies using plasma, laser, and detonation sources), additive and subtractive manufacturing technologies, and applied computing techniques.

 Scientific profiles links: